Frequently Asked Questions

 To claim Carer’s Allowance call the Carer's Allowance Unit on 0345 608 4321 or claim online.

 Breaks are important for carers and can give you the opportunity to recharge your batteries and return to caring feeling refreshed.
 A break can also benefit the person you care for as it may give them a change of scene and company.
 Examples of breaks for carers might be:

 One of the first things to do if you are in need of a break is to ask for a Carer's Assessment.
-Help for Carers have been commissioned by Croydon Council to carry out Carer's Assessments for carers aged 18 and over who are caring for an adult who lives in Croydon.
+Help for Carers Croydon have been commissioned by Croydon Council to carry out Carer's Assessments for carers aged 18 and over who are caring for an adult who lives in Croydon.
 Contact Help for Carers on 020 8663 5664 or email firstname.lastname@example.org.
 Parents or carers of a disabled child or young person can receive a Carer's Assessment as part of an assessment of the child or young person from the Croydon Children with Disabilities Team on 020 8726 6400.